NVIDIA • NCP-GENL

 The NCP-GENL differentiates candidates from those holding general cloud AI certifications (such as AWS Machine Learning Specialty or Google Professional ML Engineer) by emphasizing low-level GPU optimization, distributed training, and NVIDIA-specific deployment tooling rather than managed cloud services.
 For organizations running on-premises AI infrastructure or hybrid GPU clusters, this certification is a direct indicator of production-readiness.
 It also complements NVIDIA's broader certification ecosystem, pairing naturally with NCP-ADS (Accelerated Data Science) for end-to-end AI pipeline coverage.

-2. A production monitoring team is configuring Prometheus metrics collection for a Triton Inference Server deployment serving a TensorRT-LLM model.
-They need to create alerts for when request queue depth exceeds 100 pending requests, indicating potential capacity issues.
-Which Prometheus metric should they monitor to track the number of requests currently waiting in the queue?
-(Select one!)
+4. A monitoring team is implementing Prometheus-based observability for a Triton Inference Server deployment serving multiple TensorRT-LLM models.
+They need to create alerts for queue depth exceeding 100 requests and inference failures exceeding 5% of total requests.
+Which Prometheus metrics should they query?
+(Select two!)